Charles T Lauhon, PhD

 Background: Chuck received his BS degree in chemistry (1986) from the Massachusetts Institute of Technology and a PhD degree in chemistry (1992) from the University of California-Berkeley.
 He was a Damon Runyon-Walter Winchell Cancer Research Fellow in the Department of Molecular Biology at the Massachusetts General Hospital.
 He joined the School of Pharmacy faculty in the fall of 1996.
 His research interests are in the biochemistry of tRNA modification and nucleic acid chemistry.

-Professional Interests: RNA biochemistry and chemistry/biochemistry of sulfur
+Professional Interests: RNA biochemistry and medicinal chemistry

 - BS 1986 Chemistry - Massachusetts Institute of Technology